Early life of Isaac Newton: Academic career

 In January 1665 Newton took the degree of Bachelor of Arts.
 The persons appointed (in conjunction with the proctors, John Slade of Catharine Hall, Cambridge, and Benjamin Pulleyn of Trinity College, Newton's tutor) to examine the questionists were John Eachard of Catharine Hall and Thomas Gipps of Trinity University.
 It is a curious accident that we have no information about the respective merits of the candidates for a degree in this year since the "ordo senioritis" of the Bachelors of Arts for the year is omitted in the "Grace Book".

 It is supposed that it was in 1665 that the method of fluxións (his term for calculus of variations) first occurred to Newton's mind.
 There are several papers in Newton's handwriting bearing dates 1665 and 1666 in which the method is described, in some of which dotted or dashed letters are used to represent fluxions (i.e. derivatives), and in some of which the method is explained without the use of dotted letters.

 Both in 1665 and 1666 Trinity College was dismissed on account of the Great Plague of London.
 On each occasion it was agreed, as shown by entries in the "Conclusion Book" of the college, dated 7 August 1665, and 22 June 1666, and signed by the master of the college, Dr Pearson, that all fellows and scholars who were dismissed on account of the pestilence be allowed one month's commons.

 Newton must have left college before August 1665, as his name does not appear in the list of those who received extra commons on that occasion, and he tells us himself in the extract from his commonplace book already quoted that he was "forced from Cambridge by the plague" in the summer of that year.
 He was elected a fellow of his college on 5 October 1667.
 There were nine vacancies, one caused by the death of Abraham Cowley the previous summer, and the nine successful candidates were all of the same academic standings.
-A few weeks after his election to a fellowship Newton went to Lincolnshire and did not return to Cambridge till the February following.
-In March 1668 he took his M.A. degree.
+A few weeks after his election to a fellowship Newton went to Lincolnshire and did not return to Cambridge until the following February.
+In March 1668, he took his M.A. degree.